ntnghia1988/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_09_Lab1_Ex2_Retention.md

 You have now created a new retention policy with several retention tags, including a custom personal retention tag.
 Then you have assigned the retention tags via a retention policy to Alex and Joni’s mailboxes.

-### Task 2 – Create a Retention Policy in the Microsoft PureView
+### Task 2 – Create a Retention Policy in the Microsoft Purview

-As part of your pilot project for Adatum, you will create a retention policy in the Microsoft PureView Portal to preserve the content of all Exchange Online mailboxes from deletion for 7 years after the last modification.
+As part of your pilot project for Adatum, you will create a retention policy in the Microsoft Purview Portal to preserve the content of all Exchange Online mailboxes from deletion for 7 years after the last modification.

-1. In **Microsoft Edge**, go to the [**Microsoft PureView**](https://compliance.microsoft.com/).
+1. In **Microsoft Edge**, go to the [**Microsoft Purview**](https://compliance.microsoft.com/).
 Make sure that you are logged in as **Holly Dickson**.

 2. In the left navigation pane, click **Data lifecycle management** (you might need to click **...
 Show all** first) and then select the **Retention policies** tab.